vistadataproject/documents/README.md

 __What this project is:__

-* A one-year research and discovery proof-of-concept.
+* A one-year research and discovery proof-of-concept (not product development)
 * A data-centric approach to VISTA data (not a code-centric approach).
-* A web-standards approach to exposing and managing data (not a VISTA-specific approach).
+* A universal web-standards approach to exposing and managing data and metadata (not a healthcare-is-special approach)

 __What this project is not:__

-* Existing VISTA package enhancement
-* __No existing VISTA routines, packages, or modules will be changed or affected in any way (i.e. this is 'non-invasive')__
+* __No existing VISTA code, routines, packages, modules, or infrastructure will be changed or affected in any way (i.e. this is completely 'non-invasive')__.
+However, any enhancements to VISTA package that involves improved data definitions will be automatically incorporated.
+See Technical Overview for further detail.

 ## Technical Overview